kshitijalanjewar03/bg--color_shortcut/README.md

  Features

-✔ Change webpage background color using keyboard shortcuts ✔ 10 different color options
+1.Change webpage background color using keyboard shortcuts 2.10 different color options
-✔ Easy pop-up UI for manual color selection
+3.Easy pop-up UI for manual color selection 4.Lightweight and fast
-✔ Lightweight and fast
-✔ Runs on any website
+5.Runs on any website
-✔ Helpful for users with low vision, light sensitivity, dyslexia, and visual strain
+6.Helpful for users with low vision, light sensitivity, dyslexia, and visual strain

  How It Works
 The extension listens for predefined keyboard shortcuts such as: